Thecaiobr/machine-learning-practical-test/README.md

-# Apollo Solutions Machine Learning Developer Test Caio Massote
+#Machine Learning Developer Test Caio Massote

 ## Overview
 This project is designed to analyze embeddings derived from images to classify genetic syndromes.
 The embeddings are outputs from a pre-trained classification model, and the goal is to improve the understanding of the data distribution and enhance classification accuracy.